3."

 later Entrepo Corporation.

-The games would be launched in Super High Speed Wafer Tape Drive, that
+The games would be launched in a Super High Speed Wafer Tape Drive, that

 was a new concept to store games in.